 An Explanation of Our Financial Policy

-We hope that difference is worth a same-day appointment, ability to walk-in, reach our staff easily by phone or email, and convenient to your location!
+We hope that difference is worth a convenient appointment that is not rushed, the ability to reach our staff easily by phone or email, and convenient to your location!

-More information about typical fess and reimbursement can be found at www.fairhealthconsumer.org
+Additional information about typical fees in Washington, DC, and reimbursement can be found at www.fairhealthconsumer.org